-- The qualifications levels of those aged 16-64 in employment or economically active were consistently higher than those who were economically inactive. - Just under one third (31%) of economically inactive persons had no formal qualifications at January March 2016, compared with 11% of economically active. - A higher proportion of older employees received job-related training.
+- The qualification levels of those aged 16-64 who were economically active were consistently higher than those who were economically inactive. - Just under one third (30%) of economically inactive persons had no formal qualifications at January March 2017, compared with 11% of economically active. - A higher proportion of younger employees received job-related training.